spiral/docs/docs/en/grpc/interceptors.md

 at various points in the request lifecycle.

 > **See more**
-> Read more about interceptors in the [Interceptors](../framework/interceptors.md) section.
+> Read more about interceptors in the [Framework — Interceptors](../framework/interceptors.md) section.

 There are two types of interceptors: